-As Amazon hold your stock for you; they know how many physical items you have left to sell; and thus, can update your listings accordingly.
+As Amazon hold your stock for you, they know how many physical items you have left to sell and thus can update your listings accordingly.

-Processing FBA orders / shipping
+Processing and shipping FBA orders

 When a new FBA order is received on your Seller account it will download into Brightpearl where is it automatically fulfilled to a goods out note.

 Once the items are shipped, you will be notified by Amazon and the Amazon order is updated to "shipped" in your seller account.
 Please note that this does not update the order to shipped in Brightpearl.

 There is a setting that controls when to mark FBA orders as shipped in Brightpearl via Channels > Amazon > Settings.
-You can choose whether the orders should be automatically marked as shipped at the same time as the goods out note being created; or you can turn this off to mark the orders as shipped yourself.
+You can choose whether the orders should be automatically marked as shipped at the same time as the goods out note being created, or you can turn this off to mark the orders as shipped yourself.

 Please note that marking the order as shipped in Brightpearl does not update the order in Amazon - this is done by Amazon FBA.
-They currently handle all shipping notifications for you as part of the FBA package.
+They handle all shipping notifications for you as part of the FBA package.

-If you choose to mark the Brightpearl orders as shipped yourself, then this might be best done as an end of day process, by checking the orders were confirmed shipped and then batch updating the goods-out notes to shipped in Brightpearl.
+If you choose to mark the Brightpearl orders as shipped yourself, then this might be best done as an end of day process by checking the orders were confirmed shipped and then batch updating the goods out notes to shipped in Brightpearl.

-Payments, fees & invoices
+Payments, fees and invoices

-FBA for orders from eBay, or other
+Using FBA for orders placed on other channels

 It is possible to use FBA for orders placed on channels other than Amazon.